shipmonk-rnd/phpstan-rules/README.md

 ```

 ### ForbidUselessNullableReturnRule
-- Denies marking function as nullable when null is never returned
+- Denies marking function return type as nullable when null is never returned
+- Recommended to be used together with `UselessPrivatePropertyDefaultValueRule` and `UselessPrivatePropertyNullabilityRule`
 ```neon
 rules:
     - ShipMonk\PHPStan\Rule\ForbidUselessNullableReturnRule